AllenCellModeling/fish_morphology_code/fish_morphology_code/processing/structure_organization/README.md

 torch==1.3.0
 torchvision==0.4.1

-Bew aware that both training and inference process can be considerably slow if you don't have GPU available.
+Be aware that both training and inference process can be considerably slow if you don't have GPU available.

 ### How to train a new model